OpenSCvx/OpenSCvx/docs/getting-started.md

 # Getting Started

-OpenSCvx is a JAX-based Python library for trajectory optimization using Successive Convexification (SCP).
+OpenSCvx is a JAX-based Python library for trajectory optimization using Successive Convexification (SCvx).
 It provides a simple interface for formulating and solving trajectory optimization problems with continuous-time constraint satisfaction.

 ## Key Features